Parkers Piece and Bleyswycks Bank

-Parkers Piece and Bleyswycks Bank and were purchased by the LOHP in autumn 2007 and named after their former owners.
+Parkers Piece and Bleyswycks Bank were purchased by LOHP in autumn 2007 and named after their former owners.
 The sites, in the parish of Thelnetham, are adjacent to one another and contribute a further 5.3ha to the land managed for wildlife in the Little Ouse Headwaters.
-They have over 500m of river-front, including the only section that, although overdeepened, has not been canalised and still has meanders.
-These sites are particularly strategic for the valley's wildlife because they lie between Thelnetham and Blo'Norton Fens, two of the fragmented sites included within the Waveney and Little Ouse Valley Fens Special Area of Conservation (SAC).
+They have over 500m of river-front, including the only section that, although over-deepened, has not been canalised and still has meanders.
+These sites are particularly strategic for the valley's wildlife because they lie between Thelnetham and Blo'Norton Fens Special Scientific Interest (SSSI), two of the fragmented sites included within the Waveney and Little Ouse Valley Fens Special Area of Conservation (SAC).
 Part of Parkers Piece was included within the boundary of the Blo'Norton and Thelnetham Fens SSSI to ensure that it could not be managed in a way that would threaten the hydrology of Thelnetham Fen.

 Restoration work began at the end of February 2008, with the felling of the former tree nursery on Bleyswycks Bank: only field maples, sallows, a clump mature oaks were left standing.
 A line of ash, parallel with the southern boundary, was pollarded to create a shady walk, screened from the rest of the site.

 This work transformed the landscape: these views of Bleyswycks Bank, taken from Bettys Fen on the north side of the river, show how the removal of Scots pines has let much more light into Bettys Fen and opened up the view downstream.

 In April 2008 culverts were installed in the ditches to allow vehicle and, eventually, pedestrian access along the river bank.
 The ditches were re-profiled to make them more attractive to water voles, which started to re-colonise the Little Ouse headwaters in 2010.